What an amateur licence is for

 The Radiocommunications Licence Conditions (Amateur Licence) Determination 2015 defines amateur licences.

-About amateur licences
+Options for amateur licences

-There are 5 amateur apparatus licences.
+There are 5 options for amateur licences:

 You can operate on any amateur frequency band in Australia.